Lin-Manuel Miranda, Rita Moreno among thousands marching in D.C. for Puerto Rico recovery help

 Despite having one of the most popular celebrities at the forefront, organizers of the rally emphasized that the march and rally were intended to be a "people's march."

-"This advocacy we needed had to come from the people," said Evelyn Mejil, who has launched the Unity March for Puerto Rico.
+"This advocacy we needed had to come from the people," said Evelyn Mejil, who launched the Unity March.
 "We needed to find a voice within the community and the community needed to unite in order for voice to be powerful and heard in Congress."

 Mejil, who is a communications consultant and runs a non-profit that does humanitarian work around the world, said she wanted to be sure the march was a grassroots march and not one organized by groups or community leaders.
 Doing so, she said, showed that "we do have a voice, we have power."